 Consider other companion planting techniques, such as planting peas near tomatoes.
 Peas can reach maturity before the tomatoes get too big to shade out nearby crops, and the peas will release nitrogen into the soil, benefiting the tomato plants.

 Lettuce can also be planted near tomatoes, as it can benefit from the cooler soil that the tomatoes provide with their shade.

 Some crops, however, should not be planted near each other, as it increases the risk of creating hybrids.
-Peppers and squash like to cross and create a crazy-looking hybrid almost no one would want to eat.
-Also, make sure to place vertical trellises or tall crops, such as sunflowers, to the north of the garden so that they will not shade out those crops that need plenty of sunlight to thrive.
+Peppers and summer squash (winter squash too) like to cross and create a crazy-looking hybrid almost no one would want to eat.
+Also, make sure to place vertical trellises or tall plants, summer crops, such as sunflowers, to the north of the garden so that they will not shade out those crops that need plenty of sunlight to thrive.

 There can be dozens, even hundreds, of varieties of the same crops that just have different maturation times.
 Some may produce yields fairly early in the season and others much later.
 For instance, some types of bush and pole beans take 50 days to mature, while others take 75 days or longer.

 This type of succession planting is a great way to spread out the harvest time so that there is a continuous flow of produce.